jhpyle/docassemble/_docs/overview.md

 A popular use of interviews is the assembly of [Documents] (hence the name **docassemble**).
 You write documents the same way you write questions, in plain text with [Markup] to indicate formatting.
-You can re-use text in different contexts using [Templates].

 When collecting information from users, it is useful to store the information in a structured way using [Objects].
 When you want to